a68409568/Vegi-DinoMicare/README.md

-Created for a school project
+Created for a school project.
-Had to show a picture of the cutest baby animal
+Had to show a picture of the cutest baby animal.
-That's how the teacher knows I actually built this
+That's how the teacher knows I actually built this.

+The question is: what are the needs for Seattle?
+What is an area in which Seattle struggles?
+Meanwhile, all students were assigned focus countries to study, mine being Sudan and Australia.
+Then, students were requested to identify the strengths of our focus countries.
+Using the strengths of one of them, help fill the void for which Seattle struggles.